oxisakre/CSV-Project/README.md

 * You need to have Python installed.\
 * Download the project, then open the command prompt in the 'CSV project\CSV' (where the 'manage.py' is) and type ' Python3 manage.py runserver'.\
 * Upload a csv-file with all the data, written in this way ---> Name,Gender,Birthdate.\
-* Gender have to be (Male or M, Female or F, Other or O) and Birthdate (Year-Month-Day)\
+* Gender have to be (Male or M, Female or F, Other or O) and Birthdate (Year-Month-Day Hour:Minutes:Seconds)\
-* Example: 'Sean Kingston,Male,1990-01-29'
+* Example: 'Sean Kingston,Male,1990-01-29 16:32:00' (if you don't know the time, just put 00:00:00)

 ## Built With